vocobox/vocobox/README.md

 <tr>
 <td>JsynOcclusiveNoiseSynth</td>
-<td>A synthetizer using non frequency-defined sounds (here : white noise) when confidence parameter is below a certain threshold.
+<td>A synthetizer using a non frequency-defined sound (here : a white noise) when confidence value of pitch detection is below a threshold.
 It allows a kind of audio debugging of pitch detection.
-Brutal tone change make the synthetizer not usable musically but smooth changes in tone balance could make interesting effects.</td>
+Brutal tone change make the synthetizer sound harsh but smooth changes in tone balance could produce interesting effects.</td>
 </tr>

 <tr>
 <td>JsynCircuitSynth</td>
-<td>A synthetizer based on JSyn Circuit, allowing to more easily abstraction and composition of synthetizer elements.
+<td>A synthetizer based on JSyn <a href="http://www.softsynth.com/jsyn/docs/usersguide.php#GroupingUnits">Circuit</a>, allowing easier abstraction of synthetizer element groups.
 Here, we use circuit SynthCircuitBlaster that is derived from JSyn examples.
 Note the circuit provides its control panel to Vocobox UI.</td>
 </tr>